 As for the comparisons with other models, we first compare DeepSeek-V2 Chat (SFT) with Qwen1.5 72B Chat, and find that DeepSeek-V2 Chat (SFT) surpasses Qwen1.5 72B Chat on almost all of English, math, and code benchmarks.
 On Chinese benchmarks, DeepSeek-V2 Chat (SFT) demonstrates slightly lower scores than Qwen1.5 72B Chat on multi-subject multiple-choice tasks, consistent with the performance observed from their base versions.
 When compared with the state-of-the-art open-source MoE model, Mixtral 8x22B Instruct, DeepSeek-V2 Chat (SFT) exhibits better performance on most benchmarks, except for NaturalQuestions and IFEval.
 Furthermore, in comparison to the state-of-the-art open-source model LLaMA3 70B Chat, DeepSeek-V2 Chat (SFT) shows similar performance in code and math related benchmarks.
-LLaMA3 70B Chat exhibits better performance on MMLU and IFEval, while DeepSeek-V2 Chat (SFT) showcases stronger performance on Chinese tasks.
-Ultimately, DeepSeek-V2 Chat (RL) demonstrates further enhanced performance in both mathematical and coding tasks compared with DeepSeek-V2 Chat (SFT).
+LLaMA3 70B Chat exhibits better performance on MMLU and IFEval, while DeepSeek-V2 Chat (SFT) showcases stronger performance in both mathematical and coding tasks compared with DeepSeek-V2 Chat (SFT).
 These comparisons highlight the strengths of DeepSeek-V2 Chat in relation to other language models in various domains and languages.